 DPT History

-The Doctor of Physical Therapy program at Duke builds on a rich history and continues to pioneer approaches to training physical therapists.
+The Doctor of Physical Therapy program builds on a rich history and continues to pioneer innovative approaches to training the next generation of leaders who excel as clinicians, researchers, and advocates.

 Certificate program: A foundation of excellence